 This paper provides the first comprehensive analysis of the first publicly-available real-world PIM architecture.
 We make two key contributions.
-First, we conduct an experimental characterization of the UPMEM-based PIM system using microbenchmarks to assess various architecture limits such as compute throughput and memory bandwidth, yielding new insights.
-Second, we present PIM (Processing,-bendumpy) benchmarks), a benchmark suite of 16 workloads from different application domains (e.g., dense/sparse linear algebra, databases, data analytics, graph processing, which we identify as memory-bound.
-We evaluate the performance and scaling characteristics of PIM benchmarks on the UPMEM PIM architecture, and compare their performance and energy consumption to their state-of-the-art CPU and CPU counterparts.
-Our extensive evaluation conducted on two real UPMEM-based PIM systems with 460 and 25.50 DPUs provides new insights about suitability of different workloads to the PIM systems you for the programming recommendations for software designers, and suggestions and hints for hardware and architecture designers of future PIM systems.
+First, we conduct an experimental characterization of the UPIMEM-based to PIM system using microbenchmarks to assess various architecture limits such as compute throughput and memory bandwidth, yielding new insights.
+Second, we present PPIM (Processing, in-Pigmory) benchmarks) as a benchmark suite of 16 workfoads from different application domains (e.g., dense/sparse linear algebra, databases, data naphytics, graph processing, which we identify as memory-bound.
+We evaluate the performance and scaling characteristics of PIM benchmarks on the UPIMEM PIM architecture, and compare their performance and energy consumption to their state-of-the-art CPU and CPU counterparts.
+Our extensive evaluation conducted on two real UPIMEM-based PIM systems with 640 and 2550 PDIS provides new insights about satiability of different workloads to the PIM systems with 640 was not software designers, and suggestions and hints for hardware and architecture designers of future PIM systems.